shawnr/practical-javascript/the-document-object-model/91-selecting-elements-in-the-dom.md

 // Select multiple elements
 let profileActions = document.querySelectorAll('ul#profile-actions li');
-profileActions.forEach(function(element){
+for (action of profileActions){
-    console.log(element.innerHTML); // Outputs link tag for each action item.
+    console.log(action.innerHTML); // Outputs link tag for each action item.
 });
 ```

 As we can see in this example, we have HTML for a user profile page.
 There is a section for the profile, and that section contains several other elements.
 In the JavaScript, we can see how the `document.querySelector()` method can be used to select one element at a time (the _first_ matching element).
 This is handy in many cases, but we can also use `document.querySelectorAll()` to select _all_ of the elements matching our CSS selector.
 We can see that the `profileActions` variable is populated with a `document.querySelectorAll()` command, so it is equal to the entire set of results matching the CSS selector query.
-The resulting object comes with a convenient `forEach()` method, which we will discuss in more depth in the next section.
+If we loop through those results using a standard `for ... of` loop, we can see that each element has been retrieved.